Roadside Station Kazo-Watarase

 Roadside Station Doyo no Furusato Otone

-This is the birthplace of “Kan’ichi Shimofusa,” a musician who produced famous nursery rhymes.
+This is the birthplace of “Kan’ichi Shimofusa,” a musician and producer of many famous nursery rhymes.
 It is said that the atmosphere of the old town of Ōtone was his inspiration when composing songs such as “Tanabatasama,” “Nogiku” and “Hanabi.” “Ōtone Koshihikari” rice, harvested with plentiful water and one of the leading varieties “delicious Koshihikari” rice from Saitama, is sold here as “Dōyō no Furusato Ōtone" (hometown of nursery rhymes, Ōtone).

 Hanyu Mitakaya Agriculture and Forestry Park Kiyasse Hanyu